dgcamacho/so2021/README.md

 instead.
 This allows basic formatting of the text.

 ## Access to the Repository
-Please give your tutor @spraetor write access to your project so that your submissions can be graded.
-You also need to give read access to the repository to all tutors if there is more than one, regardless of the group you are in.
-This allows for flexible handling of unforeseen situations.
+Please give your tutor @spraetor write access (at least Reporter status) to your project so that your submissions can be graded.

 # Submission of Exercises
 On each exercise sheet some exercises are marked for submission with in sum 10 possible exercise points.